tserg/jlite-compiler/README.md

 - `MdDeclNode`: Declaration of a method
 - `ArithmeticOpNode`: Arithmetic operations with a left operand and a right operand
 - `BinOpNode`: Binary operations with a left operand and a right operand
+- `RelOpNode`: Relational operators with a left operand and a right operand.
+Inherits from `BinOpNode`.
 - `AssignmentNode`: Assignment operation
 - `InstanceNode`: Reference to an instance
 - `ClassInstanceNode`: Declaration of a new object of a class